Behind the Scenes of 'Toyz Galore': Sneak Peek into the Pilot Episode "First Day Magic" - Where Retail Meets Teenage Chaos

 GRAHAM (CONT’D)

 The break room door BURSTS open.
-MR. THOMPSON (50s) enters like a whirlwind—wild gray hair, mismatched socks visible beneath his khakis, and a tie covered in tiny rubber ducks.
+MR. THOMPSON (50s) enters like a human tornado—wild gray hair defying gravity, mismatched socks peeking from khaki pants, a tie covered in rubber ducks creating its own visual symphony of absurdity.

 MR. THOMPSON